Labour Comb And Raspberry Leaf Tea Set

 Are there any occasions when you should not drink Raspberry Leaf Tea?
 If you're pregnant, there are a few occasions not to drink raspberry leaf.
 We recommend talking to your midwife or healthcare provider for specific guidance if you have any concerns.

 Yuula's Labour Comb is a fantastic tool to help take control of fear of pain during labour.
 It can distract the brain away from the waves of birth as they build, by focusing it on the acupressure point in the palm of your hand.
 In traditional Chinese practice, this is a minor chakra called the Lao Gong (Pericardium 8) or ‘Palace of Labour’.
 Simply clutch the comb in your hand tightly to activate pressure points and redirect the energy of contractions and release in between.
 You’ll feel in control, powerful and empowered.
 Made from splinter-free, sustainable peach wood, complete with travel pouch and accompanying instructions and information.

 - Iced Tea

-Each of our packs has simple instructions on it, but essentially you should use 1 tea bag per person, and freshly boiled water for all except Newborn Wonder.
-This tea works best with 80 degree water (let your kettle sit for 5 minutes with the lid open after boiling).
+Each of our packs has simple instructions on it, but essentially you should use 1 tea bag per person, and freshly boiled water for all except Head Start.
+This tea works best with 80-degree water (let your kettle sit for 5 minutes with the lid open after boiling).
 Brew for 3-5 minutes depending on how strong you like it.